putztzu/docker-cheat-sheet/README.md

 If you use [jEdit](http://jedit.org), wsargent has put up a syntax highlighting module for [Dockerfile](https://github.com/wsargent/jedit-docker-mode) you can use.

+A list of useful Dev related commands, useful for building and troubleshooting images and containers, currently very new [Docker Dev Corner](https://github.com/putztzu/Docker_Dev_Corner)

 ## My openSUSE Wiki articles